Skip to content

 6 min read · Design

-The entry treatment
+The entry treatment — your highest-impact single move

-Accent gable
+Accent gable and board-and-batten

-Material mixing — wood-look + Hardie
+Material mixing — wood-look against the body

-Stone veneer base or accent wall
+Stone veneer base and accent walls

-Common accent mistakes
+Common accent mistakes — and choosing restraint

 Modern exterior accent moves